rutuja-deshkar/upload-file-api/README.md

 user[password]          secret

 This request returns an authentication token in the response headers['Authorization'].
-This token should be used to upload, download or delete files for a user. example of authroization token in response header tab:
+This token should be used to upload, download or delete files for a user. authentication_token in response body will be null since the token is not stored to the database. example of authroization token in response header tab:

 key              value